 Themistoklis (Themis) Sapsis is the Doherty Associate Professor of Mechanical and Ocean Engineering.
-He received his Diploma from National Technical University of Athens – School of Naval Architecture and Marine Engineering in 2005 and his PhD from MIT in 2010, in Mechanical Engineering.
+He received his Diploma from National Technical University of Athens – School of Naval Architecture and Marine Engineering in 2005 and his PhD from MIT in 2011, in Mechanical Engineering.
 In 2011 he was appointed Assistant Research Scientist in the Courant Institute of Mathematical Sciences at NYU (working with Andrew Majda) and joined MIT as a faculty in 2013.

 sapsis [at] mit.edu | Room: 5-318 | Phone: 617-324-7508 | Fax: 617-253-8689 | Calendar